 The production of globalized objects

-(As the industry transforms the individual consumer into a product), Globalization produces globalized objects and commercial software tools are part of these objects.
-From software to television, globalization can be seen through meaningful objects they convey meaning and common identities imposed by the cultural industries.
-Andrea Semprini, a sociologist and semiotician, explains that "the objects share operating rules, logic, a homogeneous public and a common lifestyle" (2001).
+While the industry transforms the individual consumer into a product, globalization produces globalized objects and commercial software tools that are part of these objects.
+From software to television, globalization can be seen through meaningful objects that convey meaning and common identities imposed by the cultural industries.
+Andrea Semprini, a sociologist and semiotician, explains that “the objects share operating rules, logic, a homogeneous public and a common lifestyle” (2001).

-Let’s take another example, the roll-over, to illustrate this idea that the expectations of digital text readers are structured by "rules".
+Let’s take another example, the roll-over, to illustrate this idea that the expectations of digital text readers are structured by “rules”.
 Many readers probably expect that the roll-over on a word or image changes the cursor shape and provides a link option.
-When text changes color or becomes underlinedas the cursor passes over it, the reader certainly understands, in a generally shared way, what to do.
-Similarly, it seems generally accepted that a mouse click triggers an action.
-Some kind of standardization thus seems to have occurred in recent years, when certain interactions with the "model-forms" on the screen tend to be understood in a similar and universal manner.
-All across the computerized planet, the fact of putting the cursor over a hyperlink and seeing it change color is probably now considered an expected and understandable event that indicates the presence of a link.
-The Authors know how to respond to these habits, and report links in this standardized manner.
-The software tools are now adapted to provide this standardization using automatically underlined links (as in in the Dreamweaver software for example).
+When text changes color or becomes underlined as the cursor passes over it, the reader certainly understands, in a generally shared way, what to do.
+Similarly, it seems generally accepted that a mouse-click triggers an action.
+Some kind of standardization thus seems to have occurred in recent years, when certain interactions with the “model-forms” on the screen tend to be understood in a similar and universal manner.
+All across the computerized planet, the fact of placing the cursor over a hyperlink and seeing it change color is probably now considered an expected and understandable event that indicates the presence of a link.
+Authors know how to respond to these habits, and use links in this standardized manner.
+The software tools are now adapted to provide this standardization using automatically underlined links (as in the Dreamweaver software application, for example).

 The illusion of universality: transparency and metaphor

-The cultural industries, linking globalization to various myths recorded in the software tools, also maintain the illusion of universality, notably, for example through the pictograms found in GUIs.
-The rhetoric of the software-tool as a discursive strategy of persuasion and domination reflects and therefore contributes a great deal to this globalization trend.
+The cultural industries, linking globalization to various myths embedded in the software tools, also maintain the illusion of universality, notably, for example, through the pictograms found in graphic user interfaces, or GUIs.
+The rhetoric of the software tool as a discursive strategy of persuasion and domination reflects and therefore contributes a great deal to this globalization trend.
 This is what Ivan Illich suggests when he writes:

 As long as people assume that the automobile is beneficial to them, they can take advantage of the car, they will not reproach Ford for building cars.
 As long as people share the illusion that travel speeds can be increased for everyone, the company will continue to criticize its own political system instead of imagining a different transportation system (Illich 1973, 51).

-The author proposes an alternative based on a critique of the destructive aspect of the tool that increases "uniformity, dependence, exploitation and powerlessness".
-For him, the solution does not lie "in a mode of appropriation of the tool, but in the discovery of the nature of certain tools, namely, that nobody will ever be able to possess them" (Illich 1973, 51).
+Illich proposes an alternative based on a critique of the destructive aspect of the tool that increases “uniformity, dependence, exploitation and powerlessness”.
+In his view, the solution does not lie “in a mode of appropriation of the tool, but in the discovery of the nature of certain tools, namely, that nobody will ever be able to possess them” (Illich 1973, 51).

-The software tools are seeking to become more "transparent" and this desire for transparency prompted the proliferation of metaphors (a breeding ground for expression) as an experience of reality.
-The desire of the designer is to ensure that the user of a software-tool understands and accepts the predispositions that are more or less visible to him/her.
-To achieve these goals, the designer must seek the most understandable representations so that the user can establish a relationship between the physical world of everyday objects and the interface.
+The software tools are seeking to become more “transparent”, and this desire for transparency has prompted the proliferation of metaphors (a breeding-ground for expression) as an experience of reality.
+The desire of the designer is to ensure that the user of a software tool understands and accepts the predispositions that are more or less visible to him/her.
+To achieve these goals, the designer must seek the most readily understandable representations so that the user can establish a relationship between the physical world of everyday objects and the interface.